 Council Tax for empty homes and second homes

-Your local council can charge more or less than the usual Council Tax rate for empty and second homes.
-What they charge you may depend on:
+Your council can charge more or less than the usual Council Tax rate for empty and second homes.

 - how long your property has been empty

-- if you’re using it as a second home
+- whether you are using it as a second home

-- if you’re trying to sell or let it
+- whether you are trying to sell or let it

-- if you’ve recently bought or inherited it
+- whether you recently bought or inherited it

 Check with your council to find out how much Council Tax you must pay.